Budapest et le Parlement

 • Ruin bars and synagogue on foot

-• Andrássy and the Opera for grandeur
+• Andrássy and the Opera for quiet to the north

 Cons